|SEASIDE ORTHOPAEDIC CLINIC

 Fax: (910) 575-9103

 - Torus fracture.
 This is also called a "buckle" fracture.
 The topmost layer of bone on one side of the bone is compressed, causing the other side to bend away from the growth plate.
-This is a stable fracture and the broken pieces of bone are still in position and have not separated apart (displaced).
+This is a stable fracture, meaning that the broken pieces of bone are still in position and have not separated apart (displaced).

 - Greenstick fracture.
 The fracture extends through a portion of the bone, causing it to bend on the other side.

 - Growth plate fracture.
-Also called a physeal fracture, this fracture occurs at or across the growth plate.
+Also called a "physeal" fracture, this fracture occurs at or across the growth plate.
 In most cases, this type of fracture occurs in the growth plate of the radius near the wrist.
 Because the growth plate helps determine the future length and shape of the mature bone, this type of fracture requires prompt attention.

 A forearm fracture usually results in severe pain.
 Your child's forearm and hand may also feel numb, a sign of potential nerve injury.

-- Any type of deformity about the elbow, forearm, or wrist
+- Deformity about the elbow, forearm, or wrist

 - An inability to rotate or turn the forearm

 X-rays provide clear images of dense structures such as bones.
-Because the hand, wrist, arm, and elbow can all be injured during a fall on an outstretched arm.
-To determine exactly what injuries have occurred, your doctor will probably want to see x-rays of the elbow and wrist, as well as the forearm, to determine the extent of the injury.
+Because the hand, wrist, arm, and elbow can all be injured during a fall on an outstretched arm, your doctor may order x-rays of the elbow and wrist, as well as the forearm, to determine the extent of the injury.

-Treatment depends on the type of fracture and the degree of displacement.
+Treatment for forearm fractures depends on the type of fracture and the degree of displacement.
 Your doctor will use one of the following treatments, or a combination of both, to treat a forearm fracture.

 - Bone segments have been displaced